nikodunk/ethereum/README.md

 	npm run build

-hack: move index.html, app.css and app.js from the build folder to main, and push to master, link to  gh-pages.
+hack: move index.html, app.css and app.js from the build folder to main, push to master, link to gh-pages.